 The Committee applies a lower threshold for finding a violation of the principle of refoulement than the ECtHR.
 Until 2016, the ECtHR found only one violation of Article 3 ECHR in a case of a man who was close to death at the time of the envisaged expulsion (see the judgment in D. v UK).
 In 2016 in the case of Paposhvili v Belgium, the ECtHR has extended its protection under Article 3 ECHR in medical cases, but the threshold remained high (see for comments, eg Anderson and Peroni and Peers).
 Article 3 ECHR protects against expulsion if ‘substantial grounds have been shown for believing that [a person], although not at imminent risk of dying, would face a real risk, on account of the absence of appropriate treatment in the receiving country or the lack of access to such treatment, of being exposed to a serious, rapid and irreversible decline in his or her state of health resulting in intense suffering or to a significant reduction in life expectancy’.
 It is clear that the situation of M.S. would not meet this criteria, since cochlear implants would rather improve her situation than prevent decline.

 The Committee does not enter into an examination of the availability and accessibility of medical treatment in Russia (see also its earlier view in D.R. et al v Switzerland, where the Committee only considered that ‘on the basis of the information on file’ treatment of the child was available and accessible in Sri Lanka).
 It considers that ‘it seems unlikely’ that M.S. has immediate access to cochlear implants.
 The violation is merely based on the fact that Switzerland failed to conduct a detailed examination of the availability and accessibility of cochlear implants to M.S.
 Indeed, the Swiss Government only seems to have made very general statements to the Committee with regard to the availability and accessibility of medical treatment for M.S. and K.S in Russia.
 It refers to the Federal Administrative Court, which considered ‘that children up to the age of 14 years received free medical treatment in the Russian Federation if they were insured and that the Russian Constitution guaranteed free basic medical treatment to all citizens’.
 The Swiss Government does not specify whether and if so under which conditions and within which time-limits Russian hospitals provide cochlear implants to children.
-It can thus be derived from the Committee’s view that a state that wants to expel a child with a (serious) medical or psychological condition must thoroughly assess the availability and accessibility of adequate medical care in the country of origin.
+It can thus be derived from the Committee’s view that a state that wants to expel a child with a (serious) medical or psychological condition must thoroughly asses the availability and accessibility of adequate medical care in the country of origin.